cm-jones/libdsc/README.md

 ## Description

-libdsc is an open-source C library featuring robust and efficient implementations of essential data structures--including stacks, queues, vectors, lists, sets, maps, trees, and graphs--with APIs closely matching those found in the C++ Standard Library, providing familiarity and ease of use for developers.
+libdsc is an open-source C library featuring robust and efficient implementations of essential data structures&mdash;including stacks, queues, vectors, lists, sets, maps, trees, and graphs&mdash;with APIs closely matching those found in the C++ Standard Library, providing familiarity and ease of use for developers.

 ## Usage